 You must have a valid fishing licence, issued by the Department of Fisheries.

 A five knot speed limit applies for all motorised water craft except when water skiing in the designated ski area and within the permitted time of sunrise to sunset.
-No water skiing is permitted within 45 metres of the shore and the boundary of the water ski area has been marked with yellow buoys.
+No water skiing is permitted within 45m of the shore and the boundary of the water ski area has been marked with yellow buoys.

 Boating safety information is available from the Department of Transport